TECS (Teaching English ConneXus) Training

 Who should attend TECS training?

-When do TECS trainings occur?
+When do TECS trainings Take Place?

 Where does a TECS training take place?